 The book is an entertaining and provocative glance into the sex-lives of an eclectic selection people, each with a kinky tale to tell.

-In total there are twenty short stories, each a unique sexual exploration.
+Each a unique sexual exploration.
 Although each story is delightfully different from the next, the underlying concept remains the same; Kay Jaybee gets her fingers deep into the sex lives of strangers, acquaintances and friends, most often from her favorite perch in the coffeehouse.
 There is no need to peep into your neighbor’s bedroom windows now, just open the book and find out what’s going on in the pants of those around you.

 Kay Jaybee writes in her epilogue “If I have learnt anything from putting together this collection, it’s that you cannot tell what someone is into by just looking at them.”